NaszvadiG/cim-xa/README.md

 CIM-Accelerant [the distribution formerly known as CIM-XA]
 =========================================================

-A distribution, by Titanium Opensystems, l.c., of the popular CodeIgniter framework, with many enhancements.
+A distribution, by Titanium Opensystems, l.c., including the popular CodeIgniter framework and many extensions.
 Perhaps you need PDO for cross-DBMS compatibility or HipHopVM [HHVM] compatibility? or options for json serialization? or HTML email? or login/authorization? or support for prepared statements?
 Perhaps you simply prefer a more mainstream ORM approach?
 This distribution includes modern alternative object-oriented data and presentation layers [CodeIgniter views remain usable if desired],